-NOTE 01: The energy purchased from the Grid is managed by the National System Operator (ONS).
-The Grid represents the following Energies: Hydraulic, Thermo - Conventional, Thermo - Nuclear and Thermo - Emergency.
-These are the consumer units that have a demand of less than 500 KW/h, and are called the captive market, and cannot purchase energy on the free market.
+NOTE 01: Energy purchased from the Grid has the National System Operator (O.N.S) as the system manager.
+The Grid represents the following energy sources: Hydro, Conventional Thermal, Nuclear Thermal, and Emergency Thermal.
+This is referred to as the captive market, and consumers with demands below 500 kWh are not allowed to purchase energy in the free market.